Menkli/Dwelling-database-index/README.md

 - a timestamp
 - its location, based on a DGGS

-Question: Why can we not have the timestamp and the location stored as an attribute of the dwelling?
+*(Question from me: Why can we not have the timestamp and the location stored as an attribute of the dwelling?
+Why must it be in the identifier?)*

 ### DGGS
 DGGS stands for discrete global grid system.
 By now, DGGS is an Open Geospatial Consortium (OGC) standard.
 It is defined as *"a spatial reference system that uses a hierarchical tesselation of cells to partition and address the globe."* (Purss, 2015).
 Each cell has an unique adress and can be repeatedly subdivided for finer resolutions.